Jonathan Ricketts: Professional

 Chattanooga Red Wolves SC took Ricketts' option for the 2021 season.
 In his second season with the club, Ricketts made 29 appearances and logged starts in all 29 of those matches, compiling 2,644 minutes for the Red Wolves in their 2021 campaign.
 Ricketts scored four goals and assisted four times from the right back position.
 He had a 73.4 percent pass-completion percentage, 60 clearances, 6 blocks, and 52 interceptions on the season.
 Ricketts landed on USL League One's Team of the Week five times during the 2021 Season.

 Ricketts made the move to USL Championship side Rio Grande Valley FC on February 23, 2022.

+Ricketts joined USL Championship side Sacramento Republic ahead of their 2024 season.